Duckierstone42/Vehicular-Object-Detection---ML4641P/README.md

 ## Introduction/Background

-For our project we wish to apply object-detection to the field of self-driving, specifically by implementing machine learning models that can detect vehicles, specifically cars, as shown in our [dataset](https://www.kaggle.com/datasets/sshikamaru/car-object-detection).
-This dataset includes over 1000 training images as well as 175 testing images, where images come with a corresponding set of labels which indicate the size, position, and type of objects located in the image.
+For our project we wish to apply object-detection to the field of self-driving, specifically by implementing machine learning models that can detect vehicles, specifically cars, as shown in our [dataset](https://www.kaggle.com/datasets/farzadnekouei/top-view-vehicle-detection-image-dataset).
+We indicated that we were going to use a different dataset in the project proposal, but we ended up changing to this dataset.
+This dataset includes around 500 training images as well as around 100 testing images, where images come with a corresponding set of labels which indicate the size, position, and type of objects located in the image.
 If we end up needing more data, particularly to train some of the larger deep learning models we plan on using other datasets like the [car tracking and object detection dataset](https://www.kaggle.com/datasets/trainingdatapro/cars-video-object-tracking), which contains similar images, albeit at a different angle, perhaps allowing our models to better generalize.
 We currently plan on finetuning a variety of state-of the art object detection models [1], such as YOLO-v7 [2], and have looked at how others have applied such models onto the problem of vehicle detection [3].

 ## Problem Definition